Autocomplete Live Search Box using PHP, MySQL and Ajax

 </html>

-In line 31, we have called a JavaScript function suggestCity() on the onKeyup event of the field.
-This means, when the user types a city name in this field, onKeyup event will be fired for each letter being typed in.
+In line 54, we have called a JavaScript function suggestCity() on the onKeyup event of the field.
+This means, when the user starts typing a city name in this field, onKeyup event will be fired for each letter being typed in.
 JavaScript function will be called with the value entered in this field.
-This JavaScript function uses Ajax script to execute a php program and the response will be used to display the suggestions for the city name.
+This JavaScript function will execute Ajax code to display the suggestions for the city name.

 Use Ajax to show suggestions(script.js)